99designs/gqlgen/docs/content/config.md

 autobind:
 #  - "{{.}}/graph/model"

+# Optional: turn on to allow binding to getters and hasers (useful for editions protos)
+# autobind_getter_haser: true

 # This section declares type mapping between the GraphQL and go type systems
 #
 # The first line in each type will be used as defaults for resolver arguments and